-When you are booking your Cambodian holiday it is worth knowing what are the important festivals and events throughout the year.
+When you are booking your Cambodian holiday, it is worth knowing what the important festivals and events throughout the year are.

 Chinese New Year

-Between the middle of January and the middle of February it is the Chinese New Year, called by the Cambodian people “Chaul Chnam Chen”.
-The shops of Phnom Penh essentially run by Chinese people close and the Vietnamese people go back to Vietnam for a few days for the Tet celebration.
-Dance of the dragon takes place in the streets of Phnom Penh and people make offerings to the divinities.
+Between the middle of January and the middle of February it is the Chinese New Year, called by the Cambodian people as “Chaul Chnam Chen”.
+The shops of Phnom Penh essentially run by Chinese people close and the Vietnamese people go back to Vietnam for a few days for their “Tet” celebration.
+Dance of the dragon takes place in the streets of Phnom Penh, and people make offerings to the divinities.

 Date: January 28